Johnson County prosecutor sentenced, resigns following domestic abuse plea

 Cooper ran for prosecutor unopposed in the 2010, 2014 and 2018 elections.

-According to the Indiana Prosecuting Attorneys Council, when Cooper resigns, the Johnson County Republican Party will need to conduct a caucus to appoint someone to complete the rest of Cooper’s term, which ends in 2022.
+According to the Indiana Prosecuting Attorneys Council, the Johnson County Republican Party will need to conduct a caucus to appoint someone to complete the rest of Cooper’s term, which was to end in 2022.

+In the interim, Chief Deputy Joseph Villanueva will acting prosecutor.
+He has set a news conference for 9 a.m.
+Thursday at the prosecutor’s office, 1 Caisson Drive in Franklin.
+That event will be livestreamed on WISHTV.com, the WISH-TV news app and Facebook Live.

 Cooper must report his felony conviction to the Indiana Supreme Court Disciplinary Commission within 10 days.
 Then the commission’s executive director, G. Michael Witte, will report the conviction to the Indiana Supreme Court and request that Cooper be suspended, according to Kathryn Dolan, public information officer with the Indiana Supreme Court.